kruschid/angular-compass/README.md

+##Install
+Just open the terminal and run:

+	bower angular-kdnav --save

+Or add `"angular-kdnav":"0.2.0"` to your dependencies in `bower.json`.

 ## How to Use
 First create a new angular app.
 Of course you could use your existing app as well.